 Kids are characteristically boisterous and noisy.
 They have lots of energy and love to have fun.
-Be careful not to suppress that spirit within them; rather channel their enthusiasm toward the things that are true, noble, right, pure, lovely, admirable, excellent and praiseworthy!
+Be careful not to suppress that spirit within them but rather channel their enthusiasm toward things that are true, right, pure, lovely and praiseworthy!

-- Don’t try to mould the personality of a child to conform to your expectations of the model child.
+- Don’t try to mould the temperament of a child so as to get him or her to conform to your personal expectations of the perfect child.

 - Some children are crying out for attention (from anyone).
 They want to be noticed, even if it evokes a negative response from others.
 Be aware of the child’s background.
 Your group may be the only safe place where the child can express his pent-up emotions of anger and frustration.

-- Have only a few basic rules that reinforce a respect for God, for the teacher and for others.
+- Have only a few basic rules—guidelines that reinforce a respect for God, for the teacher and for others.
 The short time of ministry you share together should not feel like school.